cfjedimaster/raymondcamden2018/_posts/2008/12/18/2008-12-18-Spry-Tip-Paged-Datasets-Filters-and-Row-Numbering.md

 date: "2008-12-18T13:12:00+06:00"
 categories: Misc
 tags:
+banner_image:
+permalink: /2008/12/18/Spry-Tip-Paged-Datasets-Filters-and-Row-Numbering
 ---

 A reader wrote in asking an interesting question.
 He was using a Spry PagedView (a nice way to present a 'paged' interface to data loaded in via Ajax) and ran into an issue when trying to display the row number.
-When he used {ds_RowNumberPlus1}, the row was relative to the page.
+When he used {% raw %}{ds_RowNumberPlus1}{% endraw %}, the row was relative to the page.
 So on page 2, he saw 1 instead of 11.
 I read over the <a href="http://labs.adobe.com/technologies/spry/samples/data_region/SpryPagedViewSample.html">docs</a> a bit and nothing seemed like it would work.
 I then created the following demo to help me test this.
 <!--more-->
 <code>
 &lt;html&gt;